SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter9.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 9
-title: Chapter 9 - The Secrets We Carry
+Title: Chapter 9 - The Secrets We Carry
-layout: default
 ---

 ## **Chapter 9: The Secrets We Carry**